 City squares are the soul of a city.
 Every big city has some sort of square.
 They serve an important purpose as a social and commercial meeting place.
 City squares are usually extremely busy place surrounded by shops, restaurants, and a city hall.

-10 Famous City Squares around the World:
+Famous City Squares around the World

 10. Grand Place

-An enormous “flower carpet” is set up in the Grand Place for a few days in every two years in August. .
+An enormous “flower carpet” is set up in the Grand Place for a few days in every two years in August.
 In 2010, the square is voted as the most beautiful square in Europe and it is a UNESCO World Heritage site.

 9. Old Town Square

 Situated between Wenceslas Square and the Charles Bridge, Old town square is a historic square in the Old Town quarter of Prague.
 The Square is often bursting with tourists and locals in the summer.
-It features a number of architectural styles including the Gothic Týn Cathedral and baroque Saint Nicholas Church.
+It features a number of architectural styles including the best Gothic Cathedrals in Europe, Týn Cathedral and baroque Saint Nicholas Church.

 8. Piazza San Marco

 Here human voices prevail over the sounds of motorized traffic.
-Piazza San Marco has been flourished step by step for a long time, before medieval, medieval, renaissance and later on.
+Piazza San Marco has been flourished step by step for a long time, before the medieval, medieval, renaissance and later on.
 It is the lowest point in Venice.
-So during storm or heavy rain it is the first place to flood.
+So during a storm or heavy rain, it is the first place to flood.

 7. Tiananmen Square

-It is a common place to come when visitors first visit Beijing, the capital of china for the first time.
+It is a commonplace to come when visitors first visit Beijing, the capital of China for the first time.
 Remains an astounding place and a spot to linger and see visitors from all over China, many visiting their capital for the first time.
 The square was built in 1651 and now four times larger than its original size.
 It is named after Tiananmen gate.